wahani/aoos/README.md

 ```
 ## Version on CRAN: 0.3.0
-## Development Version: 0.3.4
+## Development Version: 0.3.5
 ##
 ## Updates in package NEWS-file since last release to CRAN:
 ##
+## Changes in version 0.3.5:
+##
+##     o   %m% now supports 'type expressions', i.e. the signature is expressed as
+## 	'varName ~ typeName'.
+Using '=' for specifying the signature is not supported
+## 	anymore.
+##
 ## Changes in version 0.3.4:
 ##
 ##     o   The class Show is not a reference class anymore but an ordinary S4 class.
+This
-This should not make a difference since it is virtual.
+## 	should not make a difference since it is virtual.
 ##
 ## Changes in version 0.3.3:
 ##
-##     o   Linking the interfaces to the S4 class system to the roxygen2 documentation facilities.
-It is now possible to document generics, methods and types in the same way as you would using only the methods package.
+##     o   Linking the interfaces to the S4 class system to the roxygen2 documentation
+## 	facilities.
+It is now possible to document generics, methods and types in the
+## 	same way as you would using only the methods package.
 ##
 ##     o   New functions parser_%m%, parser_%g% and parser_%type% to be used by roxygen2
 ##
 ## Changes in version 0.3.2:
 ##
 ##     o   New wrapper around setClass: %types% to be used as a subset of S4 classes.
+It
-It mimics the pattern of "setClass(...); setMethod("initialize", ...)" and captures most of the needed features.
+## 	mimics the pattern of "setClass(...); setMethod("initialize", ...)" and captures
+## 	most of the needed features.
 ##
 ## Changes in version 0.3.1:
 ##
-##     o   New wrappers (%g% and %m%) around setGeneric and setMethod from the methods package.
-They provide an alternative approach to define (S4) generic functions and methods putting an emphasis on readability.
+##     o   New wrappers (%g% and %m%) around setGeneric and setMethod from the methods
+## 	package.
+They provide an alternative approach to define (S4) generic functions
+## 	and methods putting an emphasis on readability.
 ```

 ## Material